webdigga/divorce-coach/src/posts/how-do-i-know-if-im-in-a-relationship-with-a-narcissist.md

           angry, hostile, or dismissive when confronted with feedback that challenges their self-image."
 ---
 Identifying whether you're in a relationship with a narcissist can be challenging, as narcissistic behaviour can manifest in various ways and may not always be immediately apparent.
-However, here are some common Narcissist Traits that you may be dealing with a narcissist.
+However, below are some common Narcissist Traits that you may be dealing with a narcissist.

+## Identifying Narcissistic Traits in Your Relationship

 If you notice a pattern in any of the nariccist traits and behaviours highlighted below in a person over time and feel consistently manipulated, invalidated, or diminished in the relationship, support is available to you.